FilterSnap AC Filters by Mail Review

 There’s a simple four-step process to ordering filters.
 You first select the filter size(s) you need.
 FilterSnap supports virtually any size AC filters from 10×20 up to 25×30.
 Filter thicknesses can be 1-inch, 2-inch, or 4-inch.

 Next, you select the type or quality of filter you want as well as how often you want to change the filter (every 1, 2, 3, 6, or 12 months).
-FilterSnap has three basic filter plans levels or types, and pricing is based on the size and thickness of filter you selected in the first step:
+FilterSnap has three basic filter plan levels or types, and pricing is based on the size and thickness of the filter you selected in the first step:

 Basic AC Filters